UniDyne/nanosite/README.md

+## Update 2024

+This project is deprecated in favor of [trilliant-static](//github.com/UniDyne/trilliant-static), another project based on this one that integrates with Grunt.

 ## Update 2022

 It's been two years and it's time to amp this up with some new features in preparation for a different project I am working on.